-For powering materials handling vehicles, a number of large companies are testing Electrovaya's ELIVATE line of batteries in their intensive use applications.
-In Q2, 2018, a majority of the revenues of \$3,127k came from the Elivate product line, which we believe is promising for revenues from this new Elivate line of battery products.
+For powering MHEVs, a number of large companies are testing Electrovaya's ELivate line of batteries in their intensive use applications.
+In Q4, 2018, a majority of the revenues of \$1,219 came from the ELivate product line, which we believe is promising from this new ELivate product line.